theatlasroom/tidbits/programming/frontend-engineering.md

 </details>

-#### DX - Developer experience
+#### Frontend Architect

 > Image of a webpack + eslint + prettier + nodejs

 <details>
 <summary>Notes</summary>
-While not a strictly frontend role, there is often a need in any medium to large team to have frontend engineers working on tooling and infrastructre to help other engineers efficiently and effectively build features or components.
+While not a strictly separate role, there is often a need in any medium to large team to have frontend engineers focused on tooling and infrastructure to help other engineers efficiently and effectively build features or components.

 This can often involve a wide range of tasks such as implementing linters to ensure the codebase largely adheres to common standards and automate some of this process, it can also involve building out templates or starters to easily allow new applications to be developed, polyfilling features that might not be supported in all browsers and it can also include configuring build systems to bundle, minify and split all the code to reduce the size of code that is shipped to the user.